Compare insurance quotes from specialist convicted driver insurance providers

 If a person has been convicted of driving or attempting to drive while disqualified and has a BA30 or BA10 driving licence endorsement on their driving licence they will likely see an increase in their motor insurance premiums as a convicted driver who has been previously disqualified from holding or obtaining a driving licence.

-Our panel of specialist insurers can help people find an affordable insurance policy if they have previously been disqualified from driving and have motoring convictions, previous driving bans, driving licence endorsements and/or penalty points.
+Compare quotes from a panel of specialist insurers who can help people find an affordable insurance policy if they have previously been disqualified from driving and have motoring convictions, previous driving bans, driving licence endorsements and/or penalty points.

-We allow convicted drivers to compare insurance quotes in order to help them find a cheap deal on their motor insurance.
+Helping convicted drivers to compare insurance quotes in order to assist them in finding a cheap deal on their motor insurance.

 (the following licence endorsements remain on driving licence for 4 years from date of offence)